 Since moving to China in June 2015 I have been fortunate to visit at least six temples, but during Spring Festival 2016 I crossed the borderline over to Hong Kong.
 Formally governed as a British Overseas Territory until 1997 I was bound to find a temple of some sorts or even a church from British rule?
 Shueng Wan had served me well during my third day in HK, deciding to go underground to the HK MTR towards the LoWu border with Mainland China I stopped at Fanling to find Fung Ying Seen Koon Temple within the New Territories part of Hong Kong.
 I was captivated by the bold and bright colours that fronted me, the dreary February weather became a distant after-thought with those vibrant tones.
 I loved that incense sticks and other offerings could be bought with one swipe of HK's MTR Octopus Card.
-This Hong Kong style temple restored some chill in my life, I have no chill at all in China!
-Preach HK!
+This Hong Kong style temple restored lots of chill in my life, I usually have no chill whatsoever in China!
+Peach it, Hong Kong!

-Hong Kong showed me something that I would have look extremely closer in China. that Hong Konger temple sat minutes from a manic expressway, connected to a MTR station and also a shopping centre but the feel of the temple was still.
+Hong Kong showed me something that I would have to look a lot closer for in Mainland China.
+That Hong Kongese temple sat minutes from a manic expressway, connected to a MTR station and also a shopping centre, the feel of the temple was tranquil and still.
 Remembering that a strong Western influence still stands in Hong Kong till today, I wasn't expecting to see a Christian Cathedral that dated back to 1841.
 Dating back to the birth of Hong Kong as a part of the British Empire, St. John's Cathedral was crafted by missionaries who had been given the nod by Queen and country.
 I stumbled past this original house of god with my dear friend Kelly during my second day in Hong Kong, we didn't go inside the Cathedral but when I think about what I saw within the New Territories at Fung Ying Seen Koon Temple to Hong Kong Island, that 18th century Cathedral of St. John's proved that Hong Kong serves diversity and has a multi-faceted state of mind.
 Religion isn't my thing, let it will be HK!